surajsbharadwaj/terraform-ibm-powervs/modules/power-sap-infrastructure/power-sap-service/README.md

 # Module power-sap-service

-This module is used to create a PowerVS service, SSH Key, import images, Public network and 2 private networks for management network and backup network
+This module is used to create a PowerVS service, SSH Key, import images and 2 private networks for management network and backup network

 ## Example Usage
 ```